youngerheart/daterangepicker/README.md

 **compatibility for IE**

-* because of using browserify, if you don't need hour and minute picker, it supports IE9.
+* Because of using browserify, if you don't need hour and minute picker, it supports IE9.
-* if you need hour and minute picker, because of using range input, it supports IE10.
+* If you need hour and minute picker, because of using range input, it supports IE10.

 ## Usage